Washington Commanders: Logos and uniforms

 Between 2014 and 2016, the team wore the gold pants with their standard uniforms, although the burgundy pants returned as part of the team's away uniform later in 2016.
 In 2017, Washington resurrected the all-burgundy ensemble as part of the NFL Color Rush.
 Nike initially provided an all-gold uniform but team officials called it "garish" and refused to wear it.
 In 2018, Washington replaced the gold pants with white for the majority of their home games.
-Following the franchise's name change to the Washington Football Team in 2020, their new logo was a simple "W" taken from the redesigned Washington wordmark while the helmet logo and striping were replaced with the player's jersey number in gold.
-The season also saw the return of the all-white combination for the first time since 2009.

-The Commanders rebranding in 2022 included new logos and uniforms featuring military-inspired motifs.
+During their two season as the Washington Football Team in 2020 and 2021, their logo was a simple "W" with the helmets having player numbers.
+The Commanders rebranding included new logos and uniforms featuring military-inspired motifs.
 The primary home uniform remained burgundy with gold and white stripes with the letters having a gold base.
 The team name is placed atop the numbers in front, which were also gold and trimmed in white.
 The road white uniform features burgundy and white gradient numbers with black trim, along with burgundy and white gradient and black sleeve stripes.
 Both sets are paired with either burgundy or white pants.
 The alternate black uniform features the team name on the left chest in gold, and numbers have a gold base with burgundy trim.
 Black pants are paired with this uniform with an alternate black helmet having with the "W" logo in front and uniform numbers on each side.
-A pig mascot, Major Tuddy, was also unvieled by the end of the season.
+A pig mascot, Major Tuddy, was also unveiled near the end of the season.
+In 2024, gold pants returned to the uniform rotation for the first time since 2018.
+The standard uniform combination from then on was burgundy-on-gold at home and white-on-burgundy on the road with burgundy socks.

+The Commanders unveiled alternate throwback uniforms in 2025 based on the set worn during the 1980s, featuring white jerseys and burgundy pants.
+The helmet was emblazoned with the team's Golden W in place of the Redskins logo.